naalit/wasm-vk/README.md

 Note that wasm-vk doesn't interact at all with Vulkan - it just produces SPIR-V bytes for use with any Vulkan library.
 See `examples/vulkano.rs` for an example using [`Vulkano`](https://crates.io/crates/vulkano) to load and run a WebAssembly compute shader.
+See `examples/image.rs` for an example of generating an image in a compute shader.

 # Current status
 See `examples/comp.wat` for most of what `wasm-vk` currently supports.